 Yellowstone offers 12 campgrounds and nine lodges.
 Visitors to the Old Faithful Inn can watch its namesake geyser erupt from the hotel’s outdoor patio.
 If camping is more your style, the Bridge Bay Campground has a striking location on the shores of Yellowstone Lake.
 Some hotels and campgrounds are not open year-round, so check availability when planning your trip.
 Visiting in June through September?
-Try to book six to 12 months early to secure your spot.
+Try to book six to 12 months in advance to secure your spot.

 For hungry travelers, there are 52 picnicking areas in the park and a host of restaurants.
 The Roosevelt Lodge Dining Room, built in one of former President Theodore Roosevelt’s favorite areas of Yellowstone, is a tribute to the Old West.
 The cozy, family-friendly log cabin boasts two large fireplaces to help capture the rustic mood.
 For a fast-casual option, the Canyon Lodge Eatery offers customizable meals featuring local ingredients.

-- Head less than 20 miles south from Yellowstone National Park
+- Head less than 20 miles south from Yellowstone National Park.

 Grand Teton abuts its northern “big sister,” Yellowstone.
 But there’s nothing little about its majestic mountains.
-For some of the best scenery on your self-driving route, head south from Yellowstone on U.S. Highway 191.
+For some of the best scenery on your national park driving route, head south from Yellowstone on U.S. Highway 191.
 Grab your camera, look west and channel your inner Ansel Adams at the Snake River Overlook, where the river slithers down from the Teton range.
 The trees are a bit taller since Adams snapped his iconic black-and-white shot — but with luck, your sunrise mountain scene will feature pink clouds against a purple sky.

 What to See and Do in Grand Teton

 Located in northwestern Wyoming, Grand Teton is a mecca for outdoor activities, whether you choose to climb the Teton Range or float down the Snake River.
-Bait your rod for world-class fishing on the river, or enjoy a wide variety of water activities — windsurfing, sailboating, stand-up paddleboarding and water skiing — at Jackson Lake.
+Bait your rod for world-class fishing on the river or enjoy a wide variety of water activities — windsurfing, sailboating, stand-up paddleboarding and water skiing — at Jackson Lake.
 Up next, see wildlife play out like a nature film.
 Head to Oxbow Bend, about 12 miles north of the Snake River Overlook, to observe American white pelicans, osprey and moose.
 (This spot also makes for a popular photo op, with the dramatic broad peak of Mount Moran reflected in the river below.)
-The 1890s homestead complexes of Mormon Row, located south of Oxbow Bend, are great for bison sightings.
-And just west of nearby Jenny Lake, you’ll spot some slightly smaller mammals: Golden-mantled ground squirrels and yellow-bellied marmots scamper through Cascade Canyon, formed by glaciers 15,000 years ago.
+The 1890s homestead complexes of Mormon Row, south of Oxbow Bend, are great for bison sightings.
+And just west of nearby Jenny Lake, you’ll spot some slightly smaller mammals: Golden-mantled ground squirrels and yellow-bellied marmots scamper through Cascade Canyon, formed by glaciers about 12,000 years ago.

 Visitors are also drawn to Grand Teton’s 230 miles of hiking trails, to explore on foot or by horseback.
 Head out from the Hermitage Point Trailhead on Colter Bay for a mostly flat 10-mile hike and keep your eyes peeled for great blue herons, river otters and elk (and maybe some bear tracks, too).
 Grand Teton trails are known for rough terrain, high elevations and unpredictable weather changes, so check ahead for any closures.
 Parking at the trailheads fills up quickly, so rise and shine early to begin your trek.